mlopezd/mlopezd.github.io/index.md

 ### Copy your BIOS update tools

 Now we have a bootable DOS USB stick, with the minimum files to be able to boot.
-You can remount the USB stick in Ubuntu using your file manager and copy the manufaturer's provided update BIOS tools on it (Usually a ROM or BIN file, and a FLASH.EXE or similar executable).
+You can remount the USB stick in Ubuntu using your file manager and copy the manufacturer's provided update BIOS tools on it (Usually a ROM or BIN file, and a FLASH.EXE or similar executable).

 Your USB is ready now!
-Plug it in your workstation/server and remember to select to boot from USB during the boot process or in the BIOS settings ;)
+Plug it in your workstation/server and remember to select to boot from USB during the boot process, or change the boot order in the BIOS settings ;)